exonum/exonum-doc/src/home/design-overview.md

   the Exonum consensus algorithm, so the hash is guaranteed to coincide for all validators

-As every next block includes the hash of the previous block, it is impossible to change one block without the appropriate changes for the each of the following blocks.
+As every block includes the hash of the previous block, it is impossible to change one block without the appropriate changes for the each of the following blocks.
+This ensures immutability of the transaction log; once a transaction is committed, it cannot be retroactively modified or evicted from the log.
+Similarly, it's impossible to insert a transaction in the middle of the log.

 ## Network Structure